ChristianSB89/vegvisir-wiki/README.md

 ## Site History

 Oct.
+17 2022:
-17 2022: Setting up the basics of the site.
+Setting up the basics of the site.

 Oct.
+19 2022:
-19 2022: Further work on layout and fixed navbar with active state.
+Further work on layout and fixed navbar with active state.
+Also made character cards.

+Oct.
+21 2022:
+Work on layout continues and started adding color and images.
+Also made default vehicle cards.